nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 How does this work?
 Here's an example: when you `GET` `/todos` in your browser, Express will execute the middleware above (logging, body parsing, method overriding) and then call the `mainController.getAllTodos` function with `(req, res)` as arguments.
 The `getAllTodos` function will query the database for all the todos and send them to the client in JSON format.

-If you run `node app` and visit http://localhost:3000/todos, you should see an empty array.
+If you run `node app` and visit http://localhost:3000/todos, you should see an empty array (since we have no Todos).

 ## Frontend
 Our API has been built.
 Now, we need a way to interact with it on the frontend.
 To do so, we can use Angular!